zoghbi-a/nicer-background/README.md

     - Edit the lines that define `columns` amd `outcols` to use longer character length (the lines following `subroutine fcurve`).
 Change `character(80)` to `character(300)` for example.
     - Then within `heasoft-6.28/ftools/futils/tasks/fcurve`, recompile the code by running: `hmake; hmake install`

+- Installing xgboost may be problematic on some systems.
+If you are running python through anaconda (recommended), then you can just install py-xgboost (conda install py-xgboost), that should be all that is needed.
+Installing xgboost from pip may give you an error related to libomp.
+In that case there a few options:
+    - install libomp with brew: brew install libomp; then install xgboost with pip: pip install xgboost
+    - build xgboost from source.
+See instructions in: https://xgboost.readthedocs.io/en/latest/build.html
+    - Install anaconda https://www.anaconda.com/products/individual, and install py-xgboost using: conda install py-xgboost.

 - Please report other issues running the model script [here](https://docs.google.com/forms/d/11BAm5DWL85VLaAMTv_cgM0v8PB_7UBLiNeJOyqep_9k)